tonytvo/blog-generator/content/blog/n-queens-notes-may-7-2022/index.md

 - What have you learned?
   - This is a classic application for backtracking algorithm
   - There's lots of solutions but none of them really shares the approach on how to get to the solution and how to TDD it.
+  - I were a little confuse on how to mark and unmark the position we have visited, but it turns out that the simplest thing is just avoid side-effects for the currentPosition parameter
+  - I still don't like the side-effects I have on QueenPositions to keep track all of the possible solutions on queen positions
 - A strategy I followed?
   - I was on my bucket list to read through these programming challenges and algorithm design manual from Steven S Skiena as it seems to have good documentation on how to design algorithm.
   - start with smallest solution is n=4